J-Wass/LegendCraft/README.md

 View all LegendCraft releases: https://www.mediafire.com/folder/oy3rdjfanvdt7/LegendCraft%20Releases

-Thank you for downloading LegendCraft, a custom Minecraft server based on fCraft and 800craft.
+Thank you for downloading LegendCraft, a custom Minecraft/ClassiCube server based on fCraft and 800craft.

 Special thanks to fragmer, for creating fCraft!
 Special thanks to Jonty800, GlennMR and LaoTszy for their hard